-- T.COMINT An unauthorized user may attempt to compromise the integrity of the data collected by the TOE by bypassing a security mechanism. - T.COMDIS An unauthorized user may attempt to disclose the data collected by the TOE by bypassing a security mechanism. - T.LOSSOF An unauthorized user may attempt to remove or destroy data collected by the TOE. - T.NOHALT An unauthorized user may attempt to compromise the continuity of the Scanner's collection functionality by halting execution of the TOE.
+- T.COMINT An unauthorized user may attempt to compromise the integrity of the data collected and produced by the TOE by bypassing a security mechanism. - T.COMDIS An unauthorized user may attempt to disclose the data collected and produced by the TOE by bypassing a security mechanism. - T.LOSSOF An unauthorized user may attempt to remove or destroy data collected and produced by the TOE. - T.NOHALT An unauthorized user may attempt to compromise the continuity of the System's collection and analysis functions by halting execution of the TOE. - T.PRIVIL An unauthorized user may gain access to the TOE and exploit system privileges to gain access to TOE security functions and data

-- T.PRIVIL An unauthorized user may gain access to the TOE and exploit system privileges to gain access to TOE security functions and data. - T.IMPCON An unauthorized user may inappropriately change the configuration of the TOE causing potential intrusions to go undetected. - T.INFLUX An unauthorized user may cause malfunction of the TOE by creating an influx of data that the TOE cannot handle. - T.FACCNT Unauthorized attempts to access TOE data or security functions may go undetected.
+- T.IMPCON An unauthorized user may inappropriately change the configuration of the TOE causing potential intrusions to go undetected. - T.INFLUX An unauthorized user may cause malfunction of the TOE by creating an influx of data that the TOE cannot handle. - T.FACCNT Unauthorized attempts to access TOE data or security functions may go undetected.